Further to my comments on YouTube, here is a photo of my set up.

 Hello goncalo!
 I’ve recently printed the hex tuckbox, thanks for that idea.
 However, I’ve to ask.
 Does your m44 base game box fully closes?
 I’ve found that the hex box it’s a bit tall so if I add the board and the manual, the box lid doesn’t go down all the way.
 It closes enough to work anyways.

-@goncalo, your small boxes were great for storing various cards, so I am going to get them printed on thicker board and in high quality (I am lucky that the guy I was playing against can do it on his work printer).
+We had a great couple of days playing various scenarios, as well as looking at different storage ideas. @goncalo, your small boxes were great for storing various cards, so I am going to get them printed on thicker board and in high quality (I am lucky that the guy I was playing against can do it on his work printer).

 After seeing some of your other ideas, we to a local hardware store to look at storage boxes.